7 Tips for Winter Birding in the Feather River Country

 4. When is the best time of day to spot some of these birds?

 Birds are almost always more active in the morning but less so in the winter and winter raptors and waterfowl can be easily observed any time of day.
 I avoid bird watching early in the morning in winter because when it is too cold the birds just aren’t active early on.
 Really, any time of day in winter.
+You don't have to get up early!

-I don’t expect we will be less likely to see species in the watershed but certainly some of the more marginal wetland areas will be dry this year and thus species that require wetland and open water will concentrate in the larger more permanent water bodies.
+I don’t expect we will be less likely to see species in the watershed but certainly some of the more marginal wetland areas may be dry this year and thus species that require wetland and open water will concentrate in the larger more permanent water bodies.
 If it stays dry through winter we would expect to see species returning earlier or beginning to sing earlier this spring.

 6. Any recommendations for birding this time of year with kids?